 2. Layers of clothing are essential – you’ll experience sunshine, rain and cold in one day!

-3. Make sure you bring enough local currency to tip porters, cooks and drivers – they work hard!
+3. Ensure you bring enough local currency to tip porters, cooks and drivers – they work hard!

-Their five-day safari started off in the modern and thriving capital city of Kigali in Rwanda where highlights included the Gisozi Genocide Memorial, which is a vivid testimony to the Rwandan people’s reconciliation achievements, and the Kimironko City Market where all sorts of colourful and tasty food is on display.
+Their five-day safari started off in the modern and thriving capital city of Kigali in Rwanda, where highlights included the Kigali Genocide Memorial, which is a vivid testimony to the Rwandan people’s reconciliation achievements, and the Kimironko City Market, where all sorts of colourful and tasty food is on display.

 The next leg of the safari was a short drive away – Volcanoes National Park – for the main event.
-Gorilla trekking was enjoyed in stunning forest scenery, which makes up for the fact that the one to six-hour walk can be physically demanding.
+Gorilla trekking was enjoyed in stunning forest scenery, which made up for the physically demanding one-to-six-hour walk.

 Once the gorillas were located, all fatigue was forgotten as they enjoyed time with our enigmatic and dignified close relatives.
-This is one of the most poignant and profound natural history experiences in the world.
+This is one of the world’s most poignant and profound natural history experiences.

-The final leg of this unique safari was across the border in Congo – a four to six-hour hike to the lava cauldron of Mount Nyiragongo.
-After several hours of lush forest walking, their party emerged onto a plateau that feels as if it’s at the top of the world.
-Here they felt like the great explorers Burton, Speke and Livingstone as commanding view stretched across Lake Kivu, Rwanda and Burundi.
+This unique safari’s final leg was across the DRCongo border – a four to six-hour hike to the lava cauldron of Mount Nyiragongo.
+After several hours of lush forest walking, their party emerged onto a plateau that felt like it was at the top of the world.
+They felt like the great explorers Burton, Speke and Livingstone as commanding views stretched across Lake Kivu, Rwanda and Burundi.

 To comment on this story: Login (or sign up) to our app here - it's a troll-free safe place 🙂.